wix-incubator/wix-code-docs/js-wixcode-sdk/$w/repeater/guides/The Lifecycle of Repeated Items.md

 The repeater doesn't automatically display data in the elements inside each repeated item.
 You control how to display data in those elements by using the `onItemReady()`, `onItemRemoved()`, `forItems()`, and `forEachItem()` callback functions.

-For more information on these functions, see the [API Reference](https://www.wix.com/velo/reference/$w.Repeater.html).

 ## You can work with repeaters in the following IDEs:
 * IDE in the editor